 How to: You can book a flight into any of the three islands – Queen Beatrix International Airport (AUA), Flamingo International Airport (BON), or Hato International Airport (CUR).

 Known to many as the land of The Hobbit and Lord of the Rings, New Zealand is one of the safest places in the world.
 It could be due to its size and population, or maybe its isolated distance from the rest of the world that the country is generally peaceful, calm and stable.
 With organized cities and tranquil rural settings, New Zealand definitely makes for an excellent security hub for travelers.
 It is highly developed and provides all of the comforts of home to curious travelers.
 In addition to its safe environment, the country is home to stunning mountain landscapes, myriad adventure activities, and thousands of sheep.

-How to: Book your flight into Belfast International Airport, which gives easy access to the Ulster region.
+How to: Book your flight into Dublin Airport, which gives easy access to the rest of the country.
 There are various areas to explore in this region, and you can plan your itinerary via bus.

-How to: You can fly into Cyprus’ largest airport, Larnaca International Airport, which is located in Larnaca, Cyprus.
+How to: You can fly into Cyprus’ largest airport, Larnaca International Airport.
 This is the country’s largest international airport, and can be accessed via public bus.

 How to: Switzerland’s largest airport is Zurich International Airport, however this country is centrally located within Europe and can also be accessed by international train or bus lines from various cities across Europe.